 If you want to add something extra to your report or essay, then an attractive cover page can help.
 Not only can it bring flair to your document but it is useful at the same time.
 A cover page introduces the paper to your audience with a title, author, date, and brief summary.

-As we’ve previously explained, this is the first impression your readers get and provides the big picture of what the document contains.
-So, if you are ready to complete your business or educational paper with a cover page, here are several terrific Microsoft Word templates.
+This is the first impression your readers get and provides the big picture of what the document contains.
+So, if you are ready to complete your business or educational paper, here are several terrific Microsoft Word cover page templates.

 Templates for Business Reports and Texts